google/node-sec-roadmap/chapter-2/source-contents.md

 The entire process looks like:

 1. Developer develops and tests their app iteratively as normal.
-2. The developer generates a bundle via the dynamic scheme outlined above, a static tool like webpack, or some combination.
+2. The developer generates a list of production sources via the dynamic bundling scheme outlined earlier, a static tool like webpack, or some combination.
 3. The bundling tool generates a file with a cryptographic hash for each production source.
     We prefer hashing to checking paths for reasons that will become apparent later when we discuss `eval`.
-4. The bundle and the hashes are copied to a production server.
+4. A deploy script copies the bundle and the hashes to a production server.
 5. The server startup script passes a flag to `node` or `npm start` telling the runtime where to look for the production source hashes.
 6. The runtime reads the hashes and combines it with any hashes necessary